D. Scott Allan, M.D. is a Board-Certified Psychiatrist and Clinical Assistant Professor of Psychiatry at the University of Vermont.

 Phone: (802) 377-3055

 Amy Castro-Brown, D.O., is a Psychiatrist who provides individual psychotherapy/counseling to adults.
 Treatment can include prescription and medical monitoring of psychiatric medications together with psychotherapy, if needed.
 Her treatment approach emphasizes the mind-body connection and is informed by her training in osteopathy, yoga, mindfulness, and Internal Family Systems (IFS) therapy, in addition to her standard medical and psychiatry training.
-She is currently not accepting new patients and will provide further information regarding her availability in Fall/Winter 2020.
+She accepts MVP and Blue Cross/Blue Shield of Vermont insurance, and private/self pay arrangements.

 Jill Entis, LICSW, is a Licensed Clinical Social Worker.